-Data Element Name Data Element Definition 150 FSCS ID (Automatic Display) This is the identification code assigned by WebPLUS to the administrative entity.
+Data Element Data Element Definition 150 Name FSCS ID (Automatic Display) This is the identification code assigned by WebPLUS to the administrative entity.
 151 LIB ID This is the state-assigned identification code for the administrative entity.
 152 Name This is the legal name of the administrative entity.
 Note: Provide the name of the public library.
 Do not use acronyms.
 Do not abbreviate the name unless it exceeds the WebPLUS field length of 60 characters.
 Avoid abbreviations at the beginning of the name and do not punctuate abbreviations.
-(See Standard Abbreviations for WebPLUS in Appendix I.) Street Address 153 Street Address This is the complete street address of the administrative entity.
+(See Standard Abbreviations for WebPLUS in Appendix I.) Stree et Address 153 Street Address This is the complete street address of the administrative entity.
 Note: Do not report a post office box or general delivery.
 154 City (of street address) This is the city or town in which the administrative entity is located.
 155 ZIP Code (of street address) This is the standard five-digit postal zip code for the street address of the administrative entity.
 156 ZIP+4 (of street address) This is the four-digit postal ZIP code extension for the street address of the administrative entity.
-Mailing Address 157 Mailing Address This is the mailing address of the administrative entity.
+Maili ng Address 157 Mailing Address This is the mailing address of the administrative entity.
 158 City (of mailing address) This is the city or town of the mailing address for the administrative entity.
 159 ZIP Code (of mailing address) This is the standard five-digit postal ZIP code for the mailing address of the administrative entity.
 160 ZIP+4 (of mailing address) This is the four-digit postal ZIP code extension for the mailing address of the administrative entity.
-161 County of the Entity This is the county in which the headquarters of the administrative entity is located.
-162 Phone This is the telephone number of the administrative entity, including area code.
+161 County of the Entity This is the county in which the headquarters of the administrative entity is physically located.